 The Rot Fai night market is well worth exploring.
 It’s an open-air bazaar selling a wide array of items.
 Antique and vintage enthusiasts will do well here!
 You’ll find it behind Seacon Square Shopping Mall.
 It’s best to get a cab there.
 You’ll find plenty of street food at Rot Fai, including sizzling barbecued food and well-priced cocktails.

 Don’t miss this place if you have a sweet tooth.
 It’s located in Chinatown.
 The speciality is bua loy nam khing.
-These sweet rice flour dumplings are likely to become your new favourite dessert.
+These sweet rice flour dumplings are likely to become your new favorite dessert.
 They are filled with black sesame butter and come bathing in ginger water.
 Too damn good to miss.

 If you’re in the Silom business district and you fancy some street food, head to Som Tam Jay So.
 It’s located on a slightly quieter street, but it still gets busy at lunch.
 This is an ideal choice if you like your food spicy.
 The menu is in Thai but you can discuss what’s on offer in English.
 The speciality dish is som tam.